jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 ```
 An address consists of three parts: a name part, a street address, and a zip part.
 Each part can take on multiple forms; for example, a name part can optionally have a suffix at the end.
-We would like to parse this into some a tree, where each node represents each component.
+We would like to parse a string representing a postal address into a tree, where each node represents each component.

 For this simple example, using parser combinators is probably an overkill, as you can probably just brute-force parse it in Python.
 However, as the postal address format changes and grows, we're going to want a more scalable approach that can adapt to these changes.